nexvium/prodosfs/README.md

 A few options are supported:

 * `-h` to output a usage message
-* `-f` to run in the foreground instead of backgrounding itself
+* `-f` to stay in the foreground instead of backgrounding itself
 * `-d` to enable FUSE debugging (implies `-f`)
 * `-e` to enable including the file type as an ":<type>" extension in the file name
 * `-n` to mount in `<mount dir>/<volume name>` instead of in `<mount dir>`